alorlea/alorlea.github.io/_posts/open-source/2016-02-08-openstack-cluster-orchestration-with-karamel.markdown

   For this example, we want to install Apache Hadoop and Apache Flink so we indicate this Karamel by the keyword Cookbook and specifying the repositories where our Cookbooks are stored plus the branch we want to checkout.

-## Cookbooks

-This segment, allows you to define the cookbook directories which karamel will use in order to install your software in the nodes.
-In this case, we specify to grab the hadoop and flink recipes from their corresponding github repositories.

 ## Groups